osl-incubator/py-real-class/governance.md

 proprietary products and services that leverage Project Software and Services.
 Funding acquired by Institutional Partners to work on The Project is called Institutional Funding.
 However, no funding obtained by an Institutional Partner can override the Steering Council.
-If a Partner has funding to do PyClass work and the Council decides to not pursue that work as a project, the Partner is free to pursue it on their own.
-However in this situation, that part of the Partner’s work will not be under the PyClass umbrella and cannot use the Project trademarks in a way that suggests a formal relationship.
+If a Partner has funding to do RealClasses work and the Council decides to not pursue that work as a project, the Partner is free to pursue it on their own.
+However in this situation, that part of the Partner’s work will not be under the RealClasses umbrella and cannot use the Project trademarks in a way that suggests a formal relationship.

 Institutional Partner benefits are:

--  Acknowledgement on the PyClass websites, in talks and T-shirts.
+-  Acknowledgement on the RealClasses websites, in talks and T-shirts.
--  Ability to acknowledge their own funding sources on the PyClass websites, in talks and T-shirts.
+-  Ability to acknowledge their own funding sources on the RealClasses websites, in talks and T-shirts.
 -  Ability to influence the project through the participation of their Council Member.
--  Council Members invited to PyClass Developer Meetings.
+-  Council Members invited to RealClasses Developer Meetings.

 <<ADD A LINK TO YOUR CURRENT LIST OF PARTNERS>>